Filipo-Dev/Ecommerce_Web_App/README.md

 # School_based_project
-This is an Ecommerce Web Application with Django framework
+This is an Ecommerce Web Application with Django framework.